What is MRI?

 Frequently used to look more specifically at an abnormality seen on another test, such as an ultrasound or a CT scan.
 The exam is usually tailored to look at just the liver, pancreas, gallbladder or adrenal glands.

-For women provides a detailed look at the ovaries and uterus and is often used to follow up an abnormality seen on ultrasound.
-For men, pelvic MRI can be used to evaluate the prostate gland.
-Pelvic MRI is also used to look at the bones and muscles of the pelvis.
+for women provides a detailed look at the ovaries and uterus and is often used to follow up an abnormality seen on ultrasound.
+A pelvic MRI is also used to look at the bones and muscles of the pelvis.

 Magnetic Resonance Angiography (MRA)